keyboardturner/myphotoblog/_posts/2024-08-03-Trading-Post-Inflation.markdown

 ## Other Notes

 Much of this was pretty much calculated on my own.
-I've tried double and triple checking my work, my math, the correlations, and of course assmmbling lists of Trading Post historical data repeatedly.
+I've tried double and triple checking my work, my math, the correlations, and of course assembling lists of Trading Post historical data repeatedly.
 I even found some small incorrect numbers and bits of data that changed some of the numbers a bit.
 But to the best of my ability, as far as I'm aware, all data is correct.

 For my graphs, I used this data below.
 It's the same data as in the spreadsheet, but rearranged for it to be useable in graph form.